Skeptic (song)

-Skeptic is a promotional single by American heavy metal band Slipknot from their fifth major label studio album .5: The Gray Chapter.
+"Skeptic" is a song by American heavy metal band Slipknot from their fifth studio album, .5: The Gray Chapter.
 The song was first released as a promo/digital single on October 17, 2014.
-It was released on the same day as "Killpop".
 It was the sixth promotional single and eighth overall single released from the album.
 The song is a tribute piece to late bassist Paul Gray who died from a drug overdose in May 2010.

 Background

 The song was uploaded to their official YouTube channel on the same day as the Japan release of .5: The Gray Chapter on October 17, 2014.
-It featured original cover art; it is unknown at this time whether "Skeptic" will be a radio single and have a music video or will remain as a promotional single.
+It featured original cover art.

 Critical reception

 Loudwire stated "Today, we treat our ears to ‘Skeptic.’
 Fans will automatically zone in on the track’s chorus: “The world will never see another crazy motherfucker like you / The world will never know another man as amazing as you.”
 Additional lyrics such as, “You were a gift,” “He was the best of us” and “I will keep your soul alive” point further toward Gray as the man referenced in ‘Skeptic."
 Metal Insider said "With a line like “the world will never see another crazy motherfucker like you, the world will never know another man as amazing as you,” we’re inclined to agree with that statement."